Ad Blocker Detected

 The preferential hydration of volume increments of the local domain reveals that the volume increments of the local domains are hydrated leading to the change in ΓXP value.
 Expanded protein conformations have lower ΓXP as compared to that of the compact conformations.

-In conclusion, the combination of the thermodynamic framework of preferential interactions with a molecular-level insight of the solvent-protein interaction, researchers have derived mechanisms of glycerol-induced protein stabilization.
-According to this mechanism, a series of 40 ns molecular dynamics simulations for the hen egg white lysozyme in aqueous glycerol have shown that conformational changes in the protein backbone that result in the significant differences in the preferential interaction coefficient.
+In conclusion, the combination of the thermodynamic framework of preferential interactions with a molecular-level insight into the solvent-protein interaction, researchers have derived mechanisms of glycerol-induced protein stabilization.
+According to this mechanism, a series of 40 ns molecular dynamics simulations for the hen egg-white lysozyme in aqueous glycerol have shown that conformational changes in the protein backbone that result in the significant differences in the preferential interaction coefficient.

 The two mechanisms underlying such differences are as follows;

 1) The creation or deletion of the glycerol-binding loci at the protein surface that is contributed by a specific orientation of protein N and O atoms favoring the formation of multiple H-bonding with glycerol